 Spring is also tax season.
-And for 2022, the tax filing deadline is April 18.
-Did you know that saving your tax refunds in Ohio's tax-free 529 Plan could be your entire higher education savings plan?
-The average federal tax refund for 2020 for Ohioans was $2,059.
-By adding $2,059 a year to an Ohio 529 account, you could cover almost 29% of college cost at an Ohio public university, based on 17 years at 6% growth.
+And for 2023, the tax filing deadline is April 17.
+Did you know that saving your tax refunds in Ohio's tax-free 529 Plan could be part of your entire higher education savings plan?
+The average 2021 federal tax refund for Ohioans was $2,059.
 Watch this video to see how!
-Check out this and other saving scenarios by adding these numbers to our College Savings Planner.
+Check out this and other saving scenarios by adding these numbers to our College Savings Estimator.
 Please note that this is an example for illustrative purposes only.
 For additional advice, consult with your legal, financial, tax, or other advisor.

 More than one child?